dhairyab0069/Coursify-AI/docs/weekly logs/dhairya-bhatia-individual-log.md

 ### Date
 10/23/2023-11/05/2023
 ### Tasks Completed
- - Updated Work on Login Testing
+ - Updated Work on Testing with Vinu
- - Worked with Vinu on Dashboard Testing
+ - Started Implementation of  AI API's